severo/pesticides_website/CONTRIBUTE.md

   generally `dist/` or `build/` are used, but using `docs/` allows to automatically deploy the website on GitHub Pages without any hassle.

-  This directory is completely created at build time, and is versionned to make it easier to deploy on GitHub Pages.
+  This directory is completely created at build time, and is versioned to make it easier to deploy on GitHub Pages.
 It should never be modified by hand.

 - files at the root of the repository: doc files, npm dependencies,